-In this work we intend to perform a systematic study of 1,3-dipolar cycloaddition reactions between azomethine ylides and tetra-pentafluorophenylporphyrin.
+In this work we intend to continue the systematic study of 1,3-dipolar cycloaddition reactions between azomethine ylides and tetra-pentafluorophenylporphyrin.
 The main objective is to obtain chlorins sterically prevented of aggregation in solution.
 This work is based on recent results of our research where N-phenylpyrrolidinic rings fused in b-pyrrolic positions of chlorin derivatives do not aggregating in solution.
 Essentially, studies by varying the methodology of ylide generation, the temperature conditions, the solvents type, and the molar equivalents of the dipolarophiles are proposed.
 After the establishment of the best conditions for obtaining chlorin derivatives, aggregation studies will be performed by using 1H-NMR and UV-Vis techniques.Depending on the preliminary results, bacteriochlorin and isobacteriochlorin derivatives possibly will also be synthesized by carrying out a similar methodological study in order to modulate the types and the proportions of the products.
 This work can be considered a good opportunity of work for an undergraduate student.
 In addition, interesting academic results are expected.
 The search of new compounds with wavelengths and absorptions modulations can be considered very important.
 Compounds that do not aggregate in solution represent even great interest, particularly, considering applications in Photodynamic Therapy - PDT.

 News published in Agência FAPESP Newsletter about the scholarship: